octobercms/docs/services-mail.md

 Object | a single recipient object, where the *email* property is used for the address and the *name* is optionally used for the name.
 Collection | a collection of recipient objects, as above.

+The complete signature of `sendTo` is as follows:

+    Mail::sendTo($recipient, $message, $params, $callback, $options);

+- `$recipient` is defined as above.
+- `$message` is the template name or message contents for raw sending.
+- `$params` array of variables made available inside the template.
-`$callback` gets called with one parameter, the message builder as described for the `send` method (defaults to null).
+- `$callback` gets called with one parameter, the message builder as described for the `send` method (optional, defaults to null).
+If not a callable value, works as a substitute for the next options argument.
+- `$options` custom sending options passed as an array (optional)

+The following custom sending `$options` are supported

-`$queue` specifies whether to queue the message or send it directly (defaults to false).
+- **queue** specifies whether to queue the message or send it directly (optional, defaults to false).

-`$bcc` specifies wheter to add recipients as Bcc or regular To addresses (defaults to false).
+- **bcc** specifies wheter to add recipients as Bcc or regular To addresses (defaults to false).

 #### Building the message